 From February 27-29, troopers will be ticketing drivers who follow too closely, make unsafe lane changes or speed.

 For non-criminal infractions (such as speeding or failure to maintain a single lane), you will not be arrested or issued a promise to appear (PTA).
-If you are only issued a non-criminal infraction, you could either set the ticket for court yourself or hire one of many South Florida ticket lawyers.
+If you are only issued a non-criminal infraction, you could either set the ticket for court yourself or hire one of many Miami-Dade County ticket lawyers.
 I am not a ticket lawyer.
 I handle only criminal matters (although I will be happy to handle your non-criminal traffic ticket if it accompanies a criminal charge).

 If you are stopped on suspicion of reckless driving, the officer/trooper can issue you a written promise or notice to appear or can physically arrest you.
 Both have the same effect legally.
 However, it is worse to be arrested because you will have to go to jail and post a bond.
 But make no mistake about it - being issued a PTA for a criminal offense is still an arrest.
 You will still have an arrest record.